-The year 2016 is used as the baseline for calculation with a projected inflation rate of 12.42%.
+The year 2019 is used as the baseline for calculation with a projected inflation rate of 11.95%, 10.94% and 11.02% for years 2021 to 2023 respectively.
 Subsequently the inflation rate can be reviewed based on economic realities.
 Some of the key assumptions in preparing the budget estimate for the succeeding year are: